netdata/netdata/docs/store/change-metrics-storage.md

 :::

-Visit our [Google Sheet calculator](https://docs.google.com/spreadsheets/d/1aRLZJGJk6fvQDktkCB44l-EFROJcUrwOLe8rBQcfpPE/edit?usp=sharing) to tune the data retention on your preferences.
+Visit our [Google Sheet calculator](https://docs.google.com/spreadsheets/d/1aRLZJGJk6fvQDktkCB44l-EFROJcUrwOLe8rBQcfpPE/edit?usp=sharing) to tune the data retention on your preferences, you need to make a copy of this Google Sheet to use it.
 Experiment with the variables which are padded with yellow to come up with the best settings for your use case.

 ## Edit `netdata.conf` with recommended database engine settings